 If eating out, go early or late and request a table on the outer edge of the restaurant and face a wall to avoid seeing servers moving in the background.

-Initially avoid visually stimulating environments such as movies, sporting venues, performing arts venues that have altered lighting, loud noise and stadium style seating.
+Initially avoid visually stimulating environments such as movies, sporting venues, performing arts venues that have altered lighting, placed with loud noises, and stadium-style seating.

 Airports are visually complex, and people do not abide by traffic patterns, causing visual chaos.
-Arrive early, check in and find a quite location near your gate to sit facing a wall or less stimulating visual surround.
+Arrive early, check-in and find a quiet location near your gate to sit facing a wall or less stimulating visual surround.
 Allow 10-15 minutes to feel that your body is still in a chair and to calm any dizziness.

 The best way to prevent subsequent concussion is to allow full recovery from any injury before resuming activities that are risky.
-Full recovery means there are no symptoms with any activity, whether academic, work-related, during leisure activities or during sports.
-Use any recommended safety equipment, ensure all coaches are fully trained in concussion avoidance, identification and treatment, and know your personal concussion history.
+Full recovery means there are no symptoms with any activity, whether academic, work-related, during leisure activities, or during sports.
+Use any recommended safety equipment appropriately, ensure all coaches are fully trained in concussion avoidance, identification, and treatment, and know your personal concussion history.
 Stop participating in sports or leisure activities if there is any indication of potential injury to the head or neck, and seek medical attention.